Things to do in K’gari (Fraser Island)

 The underlying lake bed not only holds in all this beautiful rain water, but it acts like the backing on a mirror, reflecting the colour of the sky, which is why the water appears such a bright blue here.

-All of this makes Lake McKenzie the most famous Fraser Island swimming lake and going for a splash here is one of the not-to-be-missed activities on Fraser Island.
+All of this makes Lake McKenzie the most famous K’gari swimming lake and going for a splash here is one of the not-to-be-missed activities on the island.

 The sand here is also super soft and perfect for a long stroll along the shore.